aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/l3ls-evpn/fabric-topology.md

       # Node management IP address | Optional.
       mgmt_ip: < IPv4_address/Mask >

+      # List of interfaces to use on uplink switches to connect local switch
+      uplink_switch_interfaces: [ <List of interface name> ]

       # EOS CLI rendered directly on the root level of the final EOS configuration
       raw_eos_cli: |